SM2A/CN_CA2/README.md

 We expect higher throughput with higher bandwidth and lower throughput with more error rate.

+Our load balancer uses a queue to store data from senders, and it sends data to receivers using TCP.

+We randomly select a receiver to send data to and dequeue data from queue.
+We also apply the error rate to data before sending it to receiver.
+If the data packed should be dropped we ignore the packed and not send to receiver.

 <!---I hate this project
 My teammate left me empty-handed--->